cwliu007/minConf/README.md

 # minConf_TMP for minimization

-R code of the minConf_TMP (from minConf package in MATLAB language).
+R code of the minConf_TMP (converted from minConf package in MATLAB).
 (See usage at https://www.cs.ubc.ca/~schmidtm/Software/minConf.html)

-INSTALLATION in R:
+How To Install in R:

 library(devtools)